dredger/react-check-list/README.md

 # react-check-list

 Check list on  React + TypeScript + Zustand + build using the  ViteJS

+npm run dev